Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 5. Run “Connection Automation” to connect the AXI port of this module to the NoC:

--   Click “Run Connection Automation” on the top of the IPI Canvas
+-   Click “Run Connection Automation” on the top of the IP integrator  Canvas

 -   Verify that “All Automation” is “checked”